Nagaland Governor La Ganesan Passes Away at 80 | Politics

 - India

-La Ganesan, the Governor of Nagaland, passed away on Friday night in a private hospital in Chennai, according to an official from Raj Bhavan.
+Nagaland's Governor La Ganesan tragically passed away on Friday while receiving medical care at a private hospital in Chennai, as confirmed by a Raj Bhavan official.

-The 80-year-old had been receiving intensive care for a head injury he sustained after collapsing at his home in August.
+The respected official, aged 80, had been under treatment in the ICU following a head injury incurred at his Chennai residence on August 8.
+Political leaders, including Prime Minister Narendra Modi, expressed their sympathies.

-Having been sworn in as the 21st Governor of Nagaland in February 2023, Ganesan's tenure was brief yet impactful.
-His sudden demise has left a vacuum in the state's leadership.
+Appointed as the 21st Governor of Nagaland earlier this year, Ganesan was remembered for his passionate contributions to both national service and Tamil culture.
+Former Manipur Governor and BJP MP Rajkumar Ranjan Singh were among those expressing shock at his untimely demise.

 - READ MORE ON: